 Title insurance is very common in the United States.
-It is relatively new in Canada, but can be a very useful alternative to doing a site survey when buying a property.
-It is best to buy it when purchasing, not afterwards.
-It will pay for the cost of repairing an encroachment at a later date that may have been discovered, even when identified prior to purchase !
-It can be a very wise investment, especially when buying older properties, or ones that have had additions done without a permit.
+It is now common in Canada, and can be a very useful alternative to doing a site survey when buying a property.
+It will pay for the cost of correcting an encroachment at a later date that may have been discovered, even when identified prior to purchase !
+It can be a very wise (and inexpensive) investment, especially when buying older properties, or ones that may have had additions done without a permit.
 A land survey can cost more, and doesn't provide this protection.

 In BC, all purchasers of land have to pay a tax on that purchase.
 First-time Buyers can be exempted, under a variety of rules.
-The tax amounts to 1% of the first $200,000 plus 2% of the balance.
-The Real Estate industry has been trying hard to get rid of this dreadful tax, but so far without success.
+The tax amounts to 1% of the first $200,000 plus 2% of the balance up to $2 million, then 3% over $2 million.
+There are also taxes on purchases by foreign buyers, empty homes, and homes valued over $3 million.
+They need to be carefully considered before purchasing.
+The Real Estate industry continues to oppose these dreadful taxes but thus far to no avail.

 Illegal suites :